-The scientific method is a refined version of a technique called induction.
-Induction is a technique where you generalize from a series of effects or observations to produce laws or rules.
+The scientific method is a specific approach to induction reasoning.
+With induction, you generalize from a set of effects or observations to produce laws or rules.
 Deduction is the opposite, you would start from a rule to deduce an effect.
 The ancient Greeks discussed induction widely, and this discussion was continued by Arab Alchemists and many medieval European philosophers.
 The scientific method refines the process of induction so that it could more consistently produce valuable new knowledge.
 This page only briefly summarizes the scientific method.

 The scientific method taught in second level (high) schools around the world is key to all science.
 Even so, it is important to realize that there is a lot more to the workings of science including social and creative factors.
 The textbook description of the scientific method might read as below:

 If the experiments properly agree with the expectations then the hypothesis becomes a theory and is considered proven.
 If the results of all the experiments do not agree with the expected results then the hypothesis is rejected or modified and retested.
 It should be remembered that the measure of a good test would be that it maximizes the probability of disproving the hypothesis.